lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

 6. Check to see if there was another image to process.
-If there is not, then we wait for a key press in the command window.
-If "-no_wait" was used, then we just exit immediately..
+If there is not, then wait for a key press in the command window.
+If "-no_wait" was used, then exit immediately.

 ```cpp
       // end of file we just keep last image/frame displayed to let user check what was shown